mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens2.md

 For a nuanced discussion of the history and role of conspiracy theories, which acknowledges that they can both contain truths and also mislead, I recommend this podcast:<br/>
 [Microdose: Erik Davis on the Cosmic Right](https://novaramedia.com/2020/08/13/microdose-erik-davis-on-the-cosmic-right/)

+from the podcast, "need to get this quote"

 I also appreciate Carl Jung's notion that even when not literally true, conspiracy theories often have some seed of truth to them, and can be interpreted through a form of dream interpretation.